Relative Free Splitting Complexes II: Stable Translation Lengths and the Two Over All Theorem: Introduction to Part II

-\paragraph{Applying the \TOAT: The \LPT.} Masur and Minsky showed that the natural equivariant ``systole map'' $\mathcal T(S) \mapsto \C(S)$ defined on the Teichm\"uller space $\mathcal T(S)$ is coarsely Lipschitz \cite{MasurMinsky:complex1} with respect to the Teichm\"uller metric; this is the map which assigns, to each hyperbolic structure on $S$, a simple closed geodesic of minimal length.
-Bestvina and Feighn proved the same coarse Lipschitz conclusion for the ``systole map'' $X(F_n) \mapsto \FF(F_n)$ defined on the Culler-Vogtmann outer space \cite{CullerVogtmann:moduli} equipped with the log-Lipschitz semimetric \cite{Bestvina:BersLike,FrancavigliaMartino:MetricOuterSpace}; this map associates, to each metric marked graph representing a point in outer space, the conjugacy class of a rank~$1$ free factor represented by a shortest closed circuit in that graph.
-Knowing that this systole map has a natural $\Out(F_n)$-equivariant factorization of the form $X(F_n) \mapsto \FS(F_n) \mapsto \FF(F_n)$, and knowing that the second factor $\FS(F_n) \mapsto \FF(F_n)$ is coarsely Lipschitz \cite{KapovichRafi:HypImpliesHyp}, one may wonder whether the first factor $X(F_n) \mapsto \FS(F_n)$ is also coarsely Lipschitz.
-By applying the \TOAT\ we shall show that this is indeed the case, and that it holds in the still more general setting of the deformation space $\O(\Gamma;\A)$ of a group $\Gamma$ relative to a free factor system~$\A$:
+\textbf{Section~\ref{SectionAppLip}: Application to the \LPT.} Masur and Minsky showed that the natural equivariant ``systole map'' $\mathcal T(S) \mapsto \C(S)$ defined on the Teichm\"uller space $\mathcal T(S)$ is coarsely Lipschitz with respect to the Teichm\"uller metric \cite{MasurMinsky:complex1}; this map assigns, to each hyperbolic structure on $S$, a simple closed geodesic of minimal length.
+Bestvina and Feighn proved the same coarse Lipschitz conclusion for the ``systole map'' $X(F_n) \mapsto \FFC(F_n)$ defined on Culler-Vogtmann outer space \cite{CullerVogtmann:moduli} equipped with the log-Lipschitz semimetric \cite{Bestvina:BersLike,FrancavigliaMartino:MetricOuterSpace}; this map associates, to each metric marked graph, the conjugacy class of a rank~$1$ free factor represented by a shortest closed circuit in that graph.
+The systole map $X(F_n) \mapsto \FFC(F_n)$ factors naturally as $X(F_n) \mapsto \FS(F_n) \mapsto \FFC(F_n)$ where the second factor is coarsely Lipschitz \cite{KapovichRafi:HypImpliesHyp}, which raises the question of whether the first factor $X(F_n) \mapsto \FS(F_n)$ is also coarsely Lipschitz.
+We prove this is so by applying the \TOAT, in the more general setting of the relative deformation space $\O(\Gamma;\A)$:

 \begin{theorem*}[Lipschitz Projection Theorem] The natural equivariant map $\O(\Gamma;\A) \to \FS(\Gamma;\A)$ is coarsely Lipschitz with respect to the log Lipschitz metric on $\O(\Gamma;\A)$ and the simplicial metric on $\FS(\Gamma;\A)$. \end{theorem*}